-MOSCOW May 23 In the world's biggest country, railways are still a route to riches.
+MOSCOW, May 23 (Reuters) - In the world’s biggest country, railways are still a route to riches.
 With nearly 1 billion passengers a year and $42 billion in annual sales, the state company Russian Railways is a giant commercial opportunity.

 At its head is Vladimir Yakunin, an old friend and long-standing ally of President Vladimir Putin.
 He oversees a company that strikes international deals, issues bonds to major investors and plans hugely expensive new high-speed lines.
 By many measures, Russian Railways is a standard corporate colossus.

 But a Reuters investigation has uncovered another side to the state-owned company: Under Yakunin, it has paid billions of dollars to private contractors that disguise their ultimate owners and have little or no presence at their registered headquarters.

 A Reuters study of tenders held by Russian Railways also identified contracts worth hundreds of millions of dollars granted to companies that ostensibly bid as rivals but appear to be closely related.